1. Before the auction

 Import of a lot into a buyer's destination country

+The buyer is responsible for any import taxes in their destination country.
 The buyer’s inability to import any item into their destination country as a result of Government economic sanctions or other restrictions shall not justify cancellation or rescission of the sale or any delay in payment.
 Please satisfy yourself before bidding as to whether a lot is subject to such import restrictions, or any other restrictions on importation or exportation.

 3. After the auction